Meet the Farmers

-Farmer Sam, 2020, age 14
+Farmer Sam, age 14, 2020

-We're passionate about our birds and our food, and we strive to share that passion with our community.
-We're dedicated to raising happy, healthy birds and sustainable, tasty fruits and vegetables without all the chemicals.
+We're passionate about our animals and our food, and we strive to share that passion with our community.
+We're dedicated to raising happy, healthy animals and sustainable, tasty fruits and vegetables without all the chemicals.
 We want to be the farmer next door, where you can pop over for a dozen eggs or a bunch of carrots and see the ducks swimming in their pond on the way out.
 We're having fun, and we want you to benefit!

 Our Story